 We do fund a limited number of proposals with a longer distance to impact, but the applicants and mentors are excellent and the research has a clear pathway to impact child health.

-The following deadlines apply for the 2019 Early Career Award Program.
-There will be two cycles in 2019 with up to 15 applications awarded in each cycle.
+There will be two cycles each year with up to 16 applications awarded in each cycle.
+Cycles follow the same general timelines every year.
 If awarded, please note that projects must receive IRB approval within six months of the award notification date, listed below.
-Please plan accordingly.

-The cost of attending one conference is allowed for the applicant to report findings resulting from Thrasher-supported research.
+The cost of attending conferences are allowed for the applicant to report findings resulting from Thrasher-supported research.
 Such travel costs may not exceed $2,000.

-Requests for purchase of major equipment (items >$4,000) are discouraged and rarely funded.
+Requests for purchase of major equipment (single items >$4,000) are discouraged and rarely funded.

 A Thrasher Early Career Award project does not need to be fully encapsulated within the $25,000 award provided by Thrasher.
 It is common for other sources of funding to contribute to the successful completion of a research project, such as funds from the mentor's lab.
 Demonstration of sufficient funds to complete the project is a consideration for the Fund's Advisory Committee.